Updated: Oct 7, 2009

-Cysticercosis, a tissue infection that involves larval cysts of the cestode Taenia solium (the human pork tapeworm), results from the ingestion of food (especially vegetables) and water contaminated with human feces that contain T solium eggs.
+Cysticercosis is a tissue infection that involves larval cysts of the cestode Taenia solium (the human pork tapeworm).
+It results from the ingestion of food (especially vegetables) and water contaminated with human feces that contain T solium eggs.

-Neurocysticercosis, the most common parasitic disease of the CNS, is the most common cause of adult-onset epilepsy in many of the countries where the infection is endemic.
+Neurocysticercosis, the most common parasitic disease of the CNS, is the most frequent cause of adult-onset epilepsy in many of the countries where the infection is endemic.

 Cysticercosis, the intermediate form of T solium infection, is predominantly acquired by ingesting food or water contaminated with T solium eggs.
 Additionally, autoinfection may occur by means of fecal-oral contact and, theoretically, by reverse peristalsis in the small intestines of individuals infected with adult T solium worms.